n-riesco/ijavascript/README.md

 The IJavascript kernel executes Javascript code inside a [Node.js](https://nodejs.org/) session.
-And thus, it behaves as the Node.js REPL does, providing access to the Node.js library and to any installed [npm](https://www.npmjs.com/) modules.
+And thus, it behaves as the Node.js REPL does, providing access to the Node.js standard library and to any installed [npm](https://www.npmjs.com/) modules.

 There are kernels available for [Python](http://ipython.org/notebook.html),